-Like all non-invasive brain stimulation techniques, transcranial focused ultrasound (tFUS) has a low risk of adverse reactions (see Maizey et al., 2013, for an example in transcranial magnetic stimulation) (TMS).
-Legon et al. (2020) published the results of a report of symptoms questionnaire from 64/120 participants who took part in seven tFUS experiments.
-7/64 reported mild to moderate symptoms that were ‘possibly’ or ‘probably’ related to the application of tFUS, including, muscle twitches, problems with attention, anxiety and neck pain which were reported 20 minutes after, but not after 1 week to a month after the application of tFUS.
-A graph showing the number of participants who reported adverse reactions following tFUS, along with the likelihood of it being related to sonication can be found below.
+Similar to all non-invasive brain stimulation techniques, such as transcranial magnetic stimulation (TMS) (Maizey et al., 2013), transcranial ultrasound stimulation (TUS) has a low risk of adverse reactions.
+Legon et al. (2020) published results from a report of symptoms questionnaire from 64 participants who took part in 7 TUS experiments.
+7/64 reported mild to moderate symptoms that were ‘possibly’ or ‘probably’ related to the application of TUS – including muscle twitches, problems with attention, anxiety and neck pain, all of which were initially reported 20 minutes after TUS.
+No new symptoms were reported upon follow up.
+A graph showing the number of participants who reported adverse reactions following TUS, along with the likelihood of it being related to sonication can be found in figure 1.

-There are two major routes by which tFUS has the potential to become harmful: inertial cavitation (mechanical effect) and heating (thermal effect).
+There are two major routes by which TUS has the potential to become harmful: inertial cavitation (mechanical effect) and heating (thermal effect).
 Inertial cavitation takes place when vapour cavities (or “bubbles”) form in soft tissue.
 Under certain conditions, these cavities can collapse rather than oscillate, which creates undesired force and affects neighbouring tissue.
-There are two measures related to inertial cavitation: 1) Isppa, which is the spatial peak pulse average, which is the average intensity calculated at the point in space of the spatial maximum, and is measured in units of Watts per cm²; and 2) the mechanical index (MI), which provides an estimate of the likelihood of inertial cavitation.
-In contrast, there are two different measures of heating during ultrasound: 1) the thermal index (TI) which measures temperature increases in soft tissues; and 2) the spatial peak temporal average intensity (Ispta), which refers to the average intensity of energy across time at the point in space where energy absorption from the ultrasonic beam is greatest.
-Ispta is measured in units of Watts per cm².
-Some experiments have monitored tissue temperature non-invasively during thalamic stimulation using MR thermometry and confirmed the absence of tissue damage using histological examination (Dallapiazza et al., 2017).
+The two main measures related to inertial cavitation are Isppa (spatial peak pulse average) and the mechanical index (MI).
+In contrast, the two measures of heating during an ultrasound are the thermal index (TI) and the Ispta (spatial peak temporal average).

 TUS Safety Considerations

 - Histologic safety of transcranial focused ultrasound neuromodulation and magnetic resonance acoustic radiation force imaging in rhesus macaques and sheep.
-Pooja Gaur, Kerriann M.Casey, Jan Kubanek, Ningrui Li, Morteza Mohammadjavadi, Yamil Saenz, Gary H. Glover, Donna M.Bouley, & Kim Butts Pauly.
-Brain Stimulation.
-June 2020
+Gaur, P., et al. Brain Stimulation 13(3): 804-814.
+(2020)

 The following products from our catalogue are associated with this technique.
 To find out more about these supported devices, follow the links below or get in touch via email or phone.